 - Collards planted in the spring and grown into the summer will be bitter if hit by a summer heatwave.
 But new leaves generated in the fall when temperatures become cool again will be tasty.
-The roots of summer grown collards should be generously mulched and watered for best flavor.
+The roots of summer-grown collards should be generously mulched and watered for the best flavor.

 How to Harvest Collards

 - Harvest leaves from low on the stem first and then work your way up the stalk.
 Pick leaves from the outside of the plant and work inward.
 Be careful not to damage the stem where new leaves emerge.

 - Leaves will come away from the stem with a sharp downward pull.
 You can also use a sharp knife.